frenchmaker/wd-mycloud-restsdk-recovery-script/README.md

 ![alt text](Feature_images_WDCloud.jpg)

 WD MyCloud Home offers network HDDs with ONLY ethernet port and a WD Discovery App to connect users to files.
 In case of badsectors presence or after a breackdown, HDD can appears disconnected in app.

-After image maximum of good sectors the drive with your best tool, we can find an ext4 partition as main volume to store users files.
+After you get an image is with maximum of good sectors from the drive with your best tool, you can mount an ext4 partition used as main volume to store users files.

+This script can rebuilt structure and files in original state.

 *Original information :*